 Mike Rocher, Careen Ricks, Bob Mohr and Todd Love are the service center crew at Bona US.

 The four most common 240v household receptacles a wood flooring pro will see on the job site are 3-wire range and dryer receptacles and 4-wire range and dryer receptacles (shown at right).

 Simply unplugging the appliance and plugging in a pigtail is usually the fastest and safest method to supply power for the big machine.
 A pigtail is simply an adapter so you can plug your big machine cords into existing outlets.
-Those four cords, along with a pigtail with bare wires for wiring into a breaker (legal for me to do temporarily here in Minnesota), are all I have ever needed to connect power on a residential job site.
+Those four cords, along with a pigtail with bare wires for wiring into a breaker (Note: This is not legal in many areas), are all I have ever needed to connect power on a residential job site.